reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 A microservices architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability.

-There are two main options for building a microservices application on Azure:

-- Containers using a container orchestrator such as Docker Swarm, DC/OS, or Kubernetes.
-- Azure Service Fabric.

 ![](./images/microservices-logical.png)

 In some ways, microservices are the natural evolution of service oriented architectures (SOA), but there are differences between microservices and SOA.
 Here are some defining characteristics of a microservice:

 - In a microservices architecture, services are small, independent, and loosely coupled.